Pre-law

 1st and 2nd Years: Explore

-- Look into the PlusJD program and follow instructions to apply if interested
+• Look into the PlusJD program and follow timeline/steps to apply if interested.
+Any questions can be directed to [email protected].

 3rd and 4th Years: Clarify and Prepare